Mechanical-Advantage/ZumoTraining/04-StayOnTrack/README.md

 * You must have completed all previous challenges - this challenge builds off what you have previously learned.

+* The test track is available in two ways:

-* You should print out and assemble the test track.
+  * You can print out and assemble the individual pieces.
 [Click here](TrackSetup.md) for instructions.

+  * A full PDF designed for large format printers is available [here](https://raw.githubusercontent.com/Mechanical-Advantage/Training2020/master/resources/04-new-design.pdf).

 ## Challenge